rohitdhote111/LiDAR_Point_Processing/README.md

 ```
 ### Step 2: Create a Docker image using dockerfile

-Create a docker image using above Dockerfile
+- goto this repo folder

-Go inside dir using terminal where Dockerfile exists
+- Create a docker image using Dockerfile

 ```bash
 docker  build -t r1_image_from_file .